-7.3 Flushing algorithm
+5.3 Flushing Algorithm

 Algorithm 4 gives the pseudo code for flushing tree updates.
-The algorithm has two main steps: (1) Finding out the list of flushed tree nodes (Lines 2-9 in Algorithm 4).
-This step starts by finding out the victim flushing unit, MaxUnit, using the flushing policy passed to the algorithm.
+The algorithm has two main steps: (1) Finding out the list of flushed tree nodes (Lines 2 to 9 in Algorithm 4).
+This step starts by finding out the victim flushing unit, MaxUnit, with the highest number of in-memory updates.
+This is done as an O(1) heap extraction operation.
 Then, we scan the tree modifications table to find all updated tree nodes that belong to MaxUnit.
 For each such node, we construct the most recent version of the node by retrieving the tree node from the flash storage, and updating it with the in-memory updates.
 This is done by calling the RetrieveNode( $\mathcal{N}$ ) function, given in Algorithm 3.
 The list of these updated nodes constitute the list of to be flushed nodes, FlushList.
-(2) Flushing, logging, and cleaning selected tree nodes (Lines 10-15 in Algorithm 4).
+(2) Flushing, logging, and cleaning selected tree nodes (Lines 10 to 14 in Algorithm 4).
 In this step, all nodes in the FlushList are written once to the flash storage.
 As all these nodes reside in one flushing unit, this operation would have a minimal cost due to our careful selection of the flushing unit size.
 Then, similar to update operations, we log the flushing operation to ensure durability.
 Finally, all flushed nodes are removed from the tree modifications table to free memory space for new updates.